bit-broker/website/content/en/docs/_index.md

 However, in situations where more control is required, then BitBroker can become a key enabling resource.
 Deploying BitBroker makes most sense when:

-* You want to share data from multiple, complex and heterogenous backend systems
+* You want to share data from multiple, complex and heterogeneous backend systems
 * You want to share data with a wide and diverse set of people
 * You want to create and deploy policies, such that only defined people, can access defined subsets, via defined routes
 * You want to apply different licenses, to different people, at different times